 The Detroit Field Office would like to thank you for your continued partnership in providing quality affordable housing, a suitable living environment, and expanding economic opportunities for low-and moderate-income persons through HUD programs.
 On Thursday, June 10, 2021, the Department published an interim final rule with a request for comments, titled: Requesting Affirmatively Furthering Fair Housing Definitions and Certifications (86 Fed Reg 30779).
 The effective date for the interim rule is July 31, 2021, and you are encouraged to review the interim rule in developing your programs.

-One Grant Agreement is attached for each program awarded as follows:
+The Grant Agreement is attached for the CDBG program as follows:

-Community Development Block Grant Program (CDBG) \$ 1,167,524 -- --------------
+Community Development Block Grant Program (CDBG) \$1,180,079 -- -------------